muzzley/yun-muzzley-lock/README.md

 # How to wire the lock to the Arduino?

-The image below shows the wiring needed to coonect the lock to the Arduino board:
+The image below shows the wiring needed to connect the lock to the Arduino board:

 ![YUN_Lock_Proj](./images/YUN-Lock-Proj.png)